delawaremathguy/ShoppingList15/README.md

   * The "Mark All Items Available" and "Move All Items Off-list" buttons on the shopping list view are now in an HStack (not a VStack), with some animation aiding the transition if the "Mark All Items Available" button need not appear.
   * The single-section versus multi-section display button, previously shown as a leading navigation button, now appears as a button in the header of the first section in both the ShoppingListView and PurchasedItemsView.

+Minor initial-release-fixes:

+* (*24 Dec*) Reinstated the required `.sheet` modifier on ShoppingListView so that you can really add a new item after tapping the `+` button in the navigation bar (duh!)
+* (*24 Dec*) Fixed a little bit of a bug caused by a misunderstanding on my part in ModifyExistingItemView that now requires me to keep a reference to an Item.

 ## General App Structure